FabricMC/fabric-docs/develop/commands/basics.md

 After that, you need to send the command tree to every player again using `Commands.sendCommands(ServerPlayer)`.

-This is required because the client locally caches the command tree it receives during login (or when operator packets are sent) for local completions-rich error messages.
+This is required because the client locally caches the command tree it receives during login (or when moderator packets are sent) for local completions-rich error messages.
 :::